holochain/holochain-proto/README.md

     HOLOPATH=~/mychains hc

 You can use the form: ```hc -path=/your/path/here``` but you must use the absolute path, as shell substitutions will not happen

+#### Logging

+The -debug flag will turn on a number of different kinds of debugging.
+You can also control exactly which of these logging types you wish to see in the chain's config.json file.
+You can also set the DEBUG environment variable to 0 or 1 to temporarily override your settings to turn everything on or off.

 ## Architecture Overview and Documentation
 Start in the [Holochain Wiki](https://github.com/metacurrency/holochain/wiki), and hopefully it will keep growing with good development resources.